CPU Cache and OS Threads

 return 0;

-}Logically, counters.a and counters.b are completely independent variables.
-The two threads each write to their own, with no synchronization needed.
-But the problem is that the Counters struct is only 8 bytes (two int), and both members fall on the same 64-byte cache line.
-When thread 1 (running on core A) writes to counters.a, core A's cache line state becomes Modified.
-When thread 2 (running on core B) wants to write to counters.b, it finds that this cache line is in the Modified state on core A, so it issues an RFO request to invalidate core A's copy.
-The next time core A writes to counters.a, it finds the cache line has been invalidated and has to pull it back in again...
-And so it bounces back and forth a hundred million times, with the cache line ping-ponging frantically between the two cores.
+}Logically, counters.a and counters.b are completely independent variables; the two threads write to their respective targets without any synchronization requirements.
+However, the problem is that the Counters structure is only 8 bytes (two ints), so both members land on the same 64-byte cache line.
+When thread 1 (running on core A) writes to counters.a, the cache line state in core A becomes Modified.
+When thread 2 (running on core B) wants to write to counters.b, it sees that this cache line is in the Modified state on core A, so it issues an RFO (Read For Ownership) request to invalidate core A's copy.
+The next time core A writes to counters.a, it discovers the cache line has been invalidated and has to fetch it again...
+This back-and-forth happens a hundred million times, with the cache line ping-ponging frantically between the two cores.

-Run it on your own machine and you will see—the execution time of this code is usually several times slower than the single-threaded version.
-This is entirely due to hardware-level cache line contention, and it has absolutely nothing to do with your code logic, but its impact is very real.
-This project's code/volumn_codes/vol5/ch00-concurrency-fundamentals/false_sharing_bench.cpp provides a complete comparative benchmark (including false sharing, alignas-aligned, and single-threaded versions), which can be compiled and run directly with CMake.
-Below are the author's actual test results in a WSL2 environment (x86-64, 7 cores, GCC 16.1.1, -O2):
+You can verify this by running it on your own machine—the execution time of this code is usually several times slower than the single-threaded version.
+This is entirely due to hardware-level cache line contention, having nothing to do with your code logic, but its impact is very real.
+This project's code/volumn_codes/vol5/ch00-concurrency-fundamentals/false_sharing_bench.cpp provides a complete comparative benchmark (including false sharing, alignas alignment, and single-threaded versions), which can be compiled and run directly via CMake.
+Here are the actual results measured by the author in a WSL2 environment (x86-64, 7 cores, GCC 16.1.1, -O2):

 |---|---|---|